enkidevs/curriculum/react/react-introduction/basics-i/react-component-lifecycle-methods.md

 ## Revision

-What method is the first being called in the **component lifecycle**?
+What method is the first one being called in the **component lifecycle**?

 ???